 2007 Bombings in Turkish cities, notably Ankara, Diyarbakir and Marmaris, were blamed on Kurdish rebels.
 There were a number of attacks on the Turkish armed forces, including an October ambush that killed 13 soldiers.
 In response, Turkey conducted several cross-border raids against PKK fighters based in Iraq.
 At the end of 2007, some 100,000 Turkish troops were reportedly massed near the northern Iraqi border.
 An estimated 3,000 PKK fighters were based inside northern Iraq.

 2015 According to the International Crisis Group, conflict resulted in the deaths of more than 250 civilians and 312 soldiers (International Crisis Group).
 The UNHCR could not provide an accurate account of the number of displaced persons.
 The agency reported that as of June 2015 there were 10,302 asylum seekers and 63,004 refugees originating from Turkey (UNHCR).
-IS involvement in Syria pushed more Syrian refugees into Turkey.
+Islamic State involvement in Syria pushed more Syrian refugees into Turkey.

 2014: According to the Turkish government, the PKK were responsible for 58 deaths: nine security officers and 49 civilians.
 Reported PKK deaths included two in July and three in October.
 At least 38 people died during protests.

 Refugees and IDPs: In May 2014, the International Displacement Monitoring Centre had registered 954,000 internally displaced persons in Turkey and listed 66,607 refugees from Turkey.
 Turkey also received an estimated 300,000 new Syrian refugees; the total number of Syrian refugees in Turkey is estimated at 824,381, according to the United Nations High Commission for Refugees.
 Turkey also received approximately 81,000 Iraqi refugees.